 The distilled spirits industry has a long and proud tradition of social responsibility.
 Over the decades, the distillers have developed hundreds of programs addressing all forms of alcohol abuse.

-Through the efforts of The Century Council, a not-for-profit organization funded solely by America’s leading distillers, the distilled spirits industry develops innovative programs used by communities nationwide to combat drunk driving and illegal, underage drinking.
+Through the efforts of the Foundation for Advancing Alcohol Responsibility, a not-for-profit organization funded solely by America’s leading distillers, the distilled spirits industry develops innovative programs used by communities nationwide to combat drunk driving and illegal, underage drinking.

-Some of The Century Council’s most recent programs include “Girl Talk,” supported by the U.S. Women’s National Soccer Team Players Association, and Ask, Listen, Learn: Kids and Alcohol Don't Mix, developed with Nickelodeon to help parents have effective conversations about alcohol with their kids.
+Some of the Foundation for Advancing Alcohol Responsibility's most recent programs include “Girl Talk,” supported by the U.S. Women’s National Soccer Team Players Association, and Ask, Listen, Learn: Kids and Alcohol Don't Mix, developed with Nickelodeon to help parents have effective conversations about alcohol with their kids.

 The industry has also joined with universities to sponsor national and regional academic conferences aimed at reducing alcohol abuse on college campuses through campus-community partnerships.